mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

     # Download a snapshot for your target network, e.g. <test-net>:
     wget <snapshot-url> -O <snapshot-file>
     # Configure the node for running on <test-net>:
-    octez-node config init --data-dir ~/.tezos-node-<test-net> --network <test-net>
+    mavkit-node config init --data-dir ~/.tezos-node-<test-net> --network <test-net>
     # Import the snapshot into the node data directory:
-    octez-node snapshot import --data-dir ~/.tezos-node-<test-net> --block <block-hash> <snapshot-file>
+    mavkit-node snapshot import --data-dir ~/.tezos-node-<test-net> --block <block-hash> <snapshot-file>
     # Run the node:
-    octez-node run --data-dir ~/.tezos-node-<test-net> --rpc-addr 127.0.0.1
+    mavkit-node run --data-dir ~/.tezos-node-<test-net> --rpc-addr 127.0.0.1

 .. _howtouse_tezos_client:

 Client
 ------

-Octez client can be used to interact with the node, it can query its status or ask the node to perform some actions.
+Mavkit client can be used to interact with the node, it can query its status or ask the node to perform some actions.
 For example, after starting your node you can check if it has finished synchronizing (see :doc:`../shell/sync`) using::

-   octez-client bootstrapped
+   mavkit-client bootstrapped

 This call will hang and return only when the node is synchronized (recall that this is much faster when starting a node from a snapshot).